rktjmp/pact.nvim/DO-NOT-README.md

 Pinned `commit` hashes must be given in full, as we are unable to fetch or remotely inspect partial hashes.

+`pact` can not guess a repositories "primary branch" (i.e `main` or `master`), you must explicitly define it when pinning to a branch.

 ## TODO

 [https://github.com/rktjmp/pact.nvim/issues/1](https://github.com/rktjmp/pact.nvim/issues/1)